PaimaStudios/PRC/PRCS/prc-4.md

         uint256 makerFee;
         /// @dev The taker fee in basis points, set when order is created, defined by the asset's fee info. uint256 takerFee;
+        /// @dev The order creation fee paid by the seller when creating the order, refunded if sell order is cancelled. uint256 creationFeePaid;
     }

+    /// @param user The address that claimed the balance.
+    /// @param amount The amount that was claimed. event BalanceClaimed(address indexed user, uint256 amount);

+    /// @param asset The asset's address (zero address if changing default fees).
+    /// @param makerFee The new maker fee in basis points.
+    /// @param takerFee The new taker fee in basis points. event FeeInfoChanged(address indexed asset, uint256 makerFee, uint256 takerFee);

     /// @param asset The asset's address.
     /// @param assetId The asset's unique token identifier.